emran/ssp/README.md

+##Customized SSP Class For [Datatables](http://datatables.net/) Library

-##Customized Server Side Processing (SSP) Class For [Datatables](http://datatables.net/) Library
+SSP is a Server Side Processing class for [Datatables](http://datatables.net/) Library v1.10.0.
+I have customized it for include JOIN, Extra WHERE, Rename acceptance within query.

-While using Datatables I faced problem like these
+While using Datatables with complex query, I faced problem like these

  - Get Data from Multiple table not supported via Joining.
  - Extra Where, except filtering was not possible.